 Homes for All is a video series commissioned by Stadsleven in which correspondents from all over the world report on the housing market in their city.
 In this episode Nathalie de Vries, architect and co-founder of the renowned architecture studio MVRDV, talks about how the sudden popularity of Rotterdam makes it necessary for the city not only to build extra housing, but also to make sure the city stays livable.

-By: Willemijn Oosterhof
+Blog written by Willemijn Oosterhof

 Rotterdam is booming…because of Amsterdam